pradhan-chandan/Notes-for-initiating-RNA-seq-analysis/README.md

-CASE1. if the reads in the + strand gene are red (+strand) then use regtools -s 2 (RF) CASE2. if the reads in the + strand gene are blue (-strand) then use regtools -s 1 (FR)
+CASE1. if the reads in the + strand gene are red (+strand) then use regtools -s 2 (RF) CASE2. if the reads in the + strand gene are blue (-strand) then use regtools -s 1 (FR) (sometimes you mmight need to check before proceding to the SpliSER step, as regtool might behave uncertainly)

 THEN later in spliser you will use the OPPOSITE.